The Three Dead Kings: Synopsis

 In the poem, an unnamed narrator describes seeing a boar hunt, a typical opening of the genre of the chanson d'aventure.
 Three kings are following the hunt; they lose their way in mist and are separated from their retainers.
-Suddenly, "schokyn out of a schawe" (42) ('Starting out of a wood') three walking corpses appear, described in graphically hideous terms.
+Suddenly, "schokyn out of a schawe" ("starting out of a wood") three walking corpses appear, described in graphically hideous terms.
 The kings are terrified, but show a range of reactions to the three Dead, ranging from a desire to flee to a resolve to face them.
-The three corpses, in response, state that they are not demons, but the three kings' forefathers, and criticise their heirs for neglecting their memory and not saying masses for their souls: "Bot we haue made ȝoue mastyrs amys/ Þat now nyl not mynn us with a mas" (103-104).
-Once, the three Dead were materialistic and pleasure-loving: "Wyle I was mon apon mold merþis þai were myne" (121) ('While I was a man upon earth, pleasures were mine'), and they now suffer for it.
+The three corpses, in response, state that they are not demons, but the three kings' forefathers, and criticise their heirs for neglecting their memory and not saying masses for their souls: "Bot we haue made ȝoue mastyrs amys/ Þat now nyl not mynn us with a mas" ("But we have made you masters amiss/ Who now will not commemorate us with a mass").
+Once, the three Dead were materialistic and pleasure-loving, saying "Wyle I was mon apon mold merþis þai were myne" ("While I was a man upon Earth, pleasures were mine"), and they now suffer for it.
 Eventually, the Dead leave, the red daylight comes, and the kings ride home.
-The final message of the Dead is that the living should always be mindful of them - "Makis your merour be me" (120) - and of the transient nature of life.
-Afterwards the kings raise a church "with masse" (139) and have the story written on its walls.
+The final message of the Dead is that the living should always be mindful of them, saying "Makis your merour be me" ("Make your mirror be me"), and of the transient nature of life.
+Afterwards the kings raise a church "with masse" and have the story written on its walls.

 Apart from its complex structure, the poem is distinguished for its vividly descriptive and imaginative language.

 Poetic form

 Along with other poems in MS. Douce 302, The Three Dead Kings is written in a dialect of Middle English local to the area of Shropshire and west Staffordshire.

 The poem has an extremely unusual structure, combining a four-stress alliterative line, a tight rhyme scheme, and regular use of assonance.
-The structure of the rhymes, ABABABAB in the first eight lines of each stanza and CDCCD in the final five, combines with the alliteration, and the use of the same final consonant on the fourth stress throughout the entire stanza, to produce an additional pararhyme between pairs of lines:
+The structure of the rhymes, ABABABAB in the first eight lines of each stanza and CDCCD in the final five, combines with the alliteration, and the use of the same final consonant on the fourth stress throughout the entire stanza, to produce an additional pararhyme between pairs of lines, as in lines 79-91:

-Þen speke þe henmest kyng, in þe hillis he beholdis,

-He lokis vnder his hondis and his hed heldis;